This page provides basic information about the logs in Logging and about their structure.

 Cloud Audit Logs maintains three types of audit logs: Admin Activity, System Event and Data Access.
-Google Cloud Platform services write audit log entries to these logs to help you answer the questions of "who did what, where, and when?" within your GCP projects, folders, and organizations.
+Google Cloud services write audit log entries to these logs to help you answer the questions of "who did what, where, and when?" within your Google Cloud projects, folders, and organizations.

-For a list of GCP services that write audit logs, see Google services with audit logs.
+For a list of Google Cloud services that write audit logs, see Google services with audit logs.

 For more information about audit logging, see Cloud Audit Logs.

 Logs available in Logging

 The logs available in Stackdriver Logging vary depending on which Google Cloud resources you are using in your project.
 To learn more, visit the Google Cloud Documentation Home and select the appropriate product or service.

 There are several ways to view your log entries:

 - To read log entries using the Google Cloud Console, see Logs Viewer overview.